Frijol/climate-change/notes/_notes.md

 * The number of oil-carrying rail cars has increased from 9,500 in 2008 to 400,000 in 2013 (4,111% in five years) [Klein, 280][Klein]
 * Gas flaring in Nigeria is extremely damaging.
 If the natural gas were captured, it could power the entire country.
 Instead, it is set on fire and accounts for 40% of Nigeria's CO2 emissions.
 [Klein, 275][Klein]
 * In Nigeria, foreign-investment oil has spilled an Exxon Valdez worth of oil on the Niger Delta every year for ~50 years [Klein, 275][Klein]
+* Natural gas has been argued for as a "clean alternative" to oil, but fracked natural gas may emit enough methane to make it comparable in "dirtiness" to coal [Klein, 192][Klein]
+* The vast majority of new gas projects in North America rely on fracking [Klein, 192][Klein]
+* Principles from the "golden age" of environmental legislation: ban/severely limit the offending activity/substance.
+Where possible, get the offender to pay for the cleanup.
+[Klein, 183][Klein]
+* The amount of carbon that can be burned between 2011 and 2049 to have a 50% chance of keeping global warming below 2 degrees celcius is 565 gigatons.
+Reserves already claimed by all fossil fuel companies for oil, gas, and coal amounts to 2,795 gigatons of carbon.
+[Klein, 134][Klein]
+* Methane has a warming potential 86 times greater than carbon dioxide [Klein, 130][Klein]
+* Bitumen is roughly 3-4 times as greenhouse intensive as coal due to its extraction process [Klein, 127][Klein]

 {% include "../BIBLIOGRAPHY.md" %}